-I earned my ticket in 1998 while in college at Iowa State University working on an amateur hydrogen-line radio telescope along with KCØAYD.
-After graduation, I was off the air for almost 20 years until 2017 when I got interested in APRS, Software Defined Radio, and then got bit by the amateur satellite bug.
+I earned my ticket in 1998 in college at Iowa State University working on an amateur hydrogen-line radio telescope along with KC0AYD.
+I was off the air for almost 20 years after college until 2017, when I got interested in APRS, SDR, and then got bit by the amateur satellite bug.

 - Packet Satellite QSOs (ISS, NO-84, and FalconSat-3)

 - SSB Satellite QSOs (AO-7, FO-29, EO-88, CAS-4B, XW-2*, etc)

 My first experiment with amateur satellites was sending APRS packets via ISS and PSAT (NO-84).
 For this, I dusted off my skills from college to build a homebrew Yagi, and used a Baofeng HT and PocketPacket TNC software on an iPhone.

 I now work packet QSOs on ISS, NO-84, and FalconSat-3 with APRS messages, using a Kenwood TH-D72a and an Arrow satellite antenna.